Acute coronary syndrome

 A cell adhesion molecule expressed on platelets and endothelial cells, which can be used as a biomarker of thrombogenesis.

-A platelet inhibitor (Effient®) developed by Daiichi Sankyo.
-Prasugrel, when co-administered with acetylsalicylic acid, has received regulatory approval for the prevention of atherothrombotic events in patients with acute coronary syndrome (i.e. unstable angina, non-ST segment elevation myocardial infarction [UA/NSTEMI] or ST segment elevation myocardial infarction [STEMI]) undergoing primary or delayed percutaneous coronary intervention.
+A platelet inhibitor (Effient® in the US; Efient®in the EU) developed by Daiichi Sankyo.
+Prasugrel, when co-administered with acetylsalicylic acid, has received regulatory approval for the prevention of atherothrombotic events in patients with acute coronary syndrome (i.e. unstable angina, non-ST segment elevation myocardial infarction or ST segment elevation myocardial infarction) undergoing primary or delayed percutaneous coronary intervention.